 As a matter of fact, in previous versions of the CRYSTAL program, only the first numerical strategy was available.
 In CRYSTAL17, the second approach has been implemented for the elastic and piezoelectric tensors, which relies on the calculation of the "internal-strain" tensor by fully-exploiting its point-symmetry features.
 Beside being more robust, the new strategy has also been documented to be more computationally efficient for most crystalline systems.
-The elements of the force-response internal-strain tensor are second-energy derivatives with respect to an atomic displacement and to a lattice distortion:
+The elements of the force-response internal-strain tensor are second-energy derivatives with where u{ai} are Cartesian components of the displacement vector \mathbf{u}a of atom a (i=x, y, z).
+A displacement-response internal-strain tensor Γ , which describes first-order atomic displacements as induced by a first-order strain, can be defined as: